arthuryxt/acfs/README.txt

 ========== 4.
 How_to_Visulize_Your_Circles ==========
-# circles are stored in three files:
+# circles are stored in two files:
 circle_candidates_MEA.bed12
 circle_candidates_CBR.bed12
-circle_candidates_MuS.bed12
 # the higher the value in 5th column, the more "likely" that circle is true
 # the name in 4th column can be seperated by "|" into four segments: circle-ID, sum-of-Splicing-Strength, number-of-supporting-samples, number-of-supporting-reads
 # the sequence for the "middle exons" in almost every circle is hypothetically filled in using the annotations provided, true sequences could be determined by integrating mRNA-Seq data and validated by inward and outward PCRs.